A Modular, Scalable Battery Management System

 - LEDs provide Activity and Fault status.

-Low-Voltage Battery Controller
+Low-Voltage Battery Management System

 The equivalent of a Power Interface, Stack Controller, and Cell Interface in one package for applications with a nominal voltage of up to 60 VDC.
 Will support the periodic peak voltages of up to 68 VDC that can occur during battery maintenance operations such as lead battery equalization.
 12- and 16-channel models are available.
 Can manage additional cells in series by adding one Cell Interface.
-One Low-Voltage Battery Controller manages one stack.
+One Nuvation Energy Low-Voltage Battery Management System manages one stack.
 Multi-stack management is available by adding a Grid Battery Controller.

 - Supports 11-60 VDC.
 Will support the periodic peak voltages of up to 68 VDC that can occur during battery maintenance operations such as lead battery equalization.